WeAllJS/wheelie-slack-app/README.md

 ## Getting up and running

-Wheelie is a heroku app, so get that set up.
+Wheelie is a heroku app, so let's get that set up.
+A straightforward way is to clone this repo and go through the steps of adding a [heroku remote](https://devcenter.heroku.com/articles/git#creating-a-heroku-remote) and deploying to it.

 Also, add the redis addon: `heroku addons:create rediscloud:30`

 ### Config

-Go to the various pages in the Slack App configuration section, and set up Wheelie with the following:
+Wheelie is also a slack app!
+Go to `https://<your slack>.slack.com/apps/build`, "Get Started with Slack Apps", then "Build an App".
+You're in the Slack App configuration section, let's set up Wheelie with the following:

 #### Basic Information

-In the Basic Information section of your slack app, get (and set in the environment) `SLACK_CLIENT_ID`, `SLACK_CLIENT_SECRET` and `VERIFICATION_TOKEN` from the corresponding fields.
+In the Basic Information section of your slack app, get (and set in the environment) `SLACK_CLIENT_ID`, `SLACK_CLIENT_SECRET` and `VERIFICATION_TOKEN` (available after enabling Interactive Messages) from the corresponding fields.
 That is, `heroku config:set SLACK_CLIENT_ID=...client id...`